brunoabpinto/phpvm/README.md

 Assumes you have your PHP versions installed with homebrew on ```/opt/homebrew/opt/php@*```.
 Inspired by NVM.

+## Requirements

+ - zshell or bash
+ - homebrew

 ## Install

 Just paste this command in your terminal and you're ready to go